aaronpowell/aaronpowell.github.io/src/documents/posts/2014-07-22-5-years-of-dddmelb.md

---- cson
+---
   title: "5 years of DDD Melbourne"
-date: '2014-07-22'
+  date: "2014-07-22"
-tags: ['dddmelb', 'musing']
+  tags:
+    - "dddmelb"
+    - "musing"
-description: """A look back at the 5 years that has been DDD Melbourne
+  description: "A look back at the 5 years that has been DDD Melbourne"
-"""
 ---

 Last weekend saw me attending [DDD Melbourne](http://www.dddmelbourne.com) for the 5th year running and it also was the 5th year that I was attending as a speaker.
 I feel pretty honered to have been there all 5 years as a speaker, especially since it's a community-voted event.
 The team even got me a new laptop bag, although I'm not sure what they are implying with the slogan :P